 Recipients are presented with their insignia at an official ceremony at city hall.
 The event is held each year on May 17, the date of the founding of Montréal.

-The presentation of the insignia is accompanied by a formal parchment bearing the seal of the Ordre.
-Recipients are then invited to sign the Ordre’s guestbook.
+The presentation of the insignia is accompanied by a certificate bearing the seal of the Ordre.
+Recipients' names are then written in calligraphy in the Ordre’s guestbook.

 Each recipient is entitled to one page on the website, detailing his or her contributions and achievements.

 Large-format photos of each recipient are also displayed, for a period of one year, at city hall along the route taken by guided tours.